antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

   [**Figure 8: t-SNE: Colored by track**](_static/images/Tsne_normaltissuetrackcolored.png)

-Step 5: Creating groups
+Step 5: Creating groups with the t-SNE lasso tool
 ----------------------------

-### Creating groups with the t-SNE lasso tool

 Suppose the t-SNE algorithm produced some interesting clusters that you want to explore further.
 R2 allows you to specifically select any subset of samples from the t-SNE map by using the lasso tool.
 The subset can be used as track in the other R2 analysis tools.
 This will be illustrated in the following example.